strawmelonjuice/Mini-strawmelonjuice.com/docs/contributing/add-theme.md

 }
 ```

-Please note that color scheme names need to be unique, and that when you've defined a colorscheme like above, it can be reffered to by name with other layouts.
+Please note that colour scheme names need to be unique, and that when you've defined a colour scheme like above, it can be referred to by name with other layouts.

 #### #3 Add your layout